BettercareHealth/bettercare/newborn-care/test-5.md

 5. Which of the following signs indicates that the infant is sick?
 	1. Preterm delivery
 	1. Birth weight of 1500 g
-	1. Delivery by caesarean section
+	1. Delivery by Caesarean section
 	1. Apnoea `correct`{:.correct-answer}
 6. Which of the following is called a vital sign?
 	1. Birth weight